jsventures/jobsearch-content/content/03_communication/01_communication_intro.md

 What if we told you, that when you thought you were being yourself, you were not actually understood?

-It would be like, if you flew to Beijing and tried to strike up a conversation.You could be speaking, but no one would understand a thing you’re saying! — they don’t speak your language.
+It would be like, if you flew to Beijing and tried to strike up a conversation.
+You could be speaking, but no one would understand a thing you’re saying! — they don’t speak your language.

 There is a *language* in the interview process, and a *purpose* behind what recruiters and interviews are trying to do.
 You *can* be yourself, but if you don’t know this language, you lose the ability to communicate.
 In some cases, you may be communicating the *opposite* of what you think you are.

 In this module, we’ll learn this language.
 This is the language of signal, scope, and leveling.
-Once you learn this it, you’ll see every single interaction in the job search differently — you’ll know the purpose, and have the tools to communicate *exactly* what makes you a phenomenal candidate, in each step of the process.
+Once you learn this, you’ll see every single interaction in the job search differently — you’ll know the purpose, and have the tools to communicate *exactly* what makes you a phenomenal candidate, in each step of the process.

 Are we ready?
 Let’s get into this.